snd/hinoki/README.md

 now hinoki can call the **factory** for `'five'` with arguments `1` and `4`.
 the **factory** for `'five'` doesn't return a promise. hinoki doesn't have to wait.
 hinoki will set `lifetime.five = 5`.
-hinoki resolves the promise it has returned with `5`.
+hinoki resolves the promise, it has returned before, with `5`.

 that's it for the breakdown.
 you should now have a pretty good idea what hinoki does.